 Applications submitted directly by PhD candidates WILL NOT be accepted.

 2) Project description

 4) Research environment

-Applications will be assessed by an independent panel of experts comprising Adjunct Professors David Gust and Rodney Holcombe, and Mr Peter Ellis a former student of WH Bryan and former principal geologist at the Geological Survey of Queensland.
+Applications will be assessed by an independent panel of experts comprising Adjunct Professors David Gust and Rodney Holcombe, and Honorary Professor John Jell AM who was a former student of WH Bryan.

 Please see the application guidelines below for full details.